Understanding HFO-1234ze and HFA-152a: A Formulato...

 Regulatory Status and Safety Profile

 HFO-1234ze carries an A2L flammability classification under ASHRAE Standard 34, indicating low toxicity and low flammability under standard conditions.
 This classification requires specific handling protocols during manufacturing but remains acceptable for pharmaceutical applications.
-Regulatory agencies such as the FDA and EMA have acknowledged the industry transition toward low-global-warming-potential propellants in pressurised metered-dose inhalers and have initiated scientific guidance discussions and regulatory engagement pathways.
-However, HFO-1234ze-based inhalers are largely still in development, and widespread marketing authorisations remain limited, with most currently approved pMDIs continuing to use established HFA propellants.
+Regulatory agencies such as the FDA and EMA have acknowledged the industry transition toward low-global-warming-potential propellants in pressurized metered-dose inhalers and have initiated scientific guidance discussions and regulatory engagement pathways.
+However, HFO-1234ze-based inhalers are largely still in development, and widespread marketing authorizations remain limited, with most currently approved pMDIs continuing to use established HFA propellants.
 The propellant’s environmental credentials extend beyond GWP.
 Its atmospheric lifetime of approximately 16 days means minimal long-term accumulation, addressing both climate and ozone depletion concerns that drove the original CFC phaseout.

 Formulation Advantages